 Jamie: The innocence of the fetus in its pre-viable parasitic phase has no relevance.
 The innocence of the third party does not make a difference in whether or not a forced pregnancy is a violation of bodily integrity.
 You have the right to guard the integrity of your bodies using whatever means necessary even when that integrity is threatened by a non-sentient organism such as a fetus.
 Courts have even upheld a person's right to defend via force or killing against the advances of an attacking somnabulist.

 Matt: When you use the terms "pre-viable parasitic phase" to describe the baby in the womb, then of course the morality that underscores innocence has no footing.
 There can be no innocence with parasitic material because innocence implies humanity, purpose, integrity, and morality.
-As soon as these are introduced into the discussion, the coldness of your descriptions become glaringly insufficient and the consequences of morally reprehensible behavior is made evident.
-What you have convinced me of the most is the ploy used by the unbelievers to strip the child of humanity, of emotional attachment and natural value, and replace it with pre-viable parasitic sterility so that they can justify killing it for their own comfort.
+As soon as these are introduced into the discussion, the coldness of your descriptions become glaringly insufficient; and the consequences of morally reprehensible behavior are made evident.
+What you have convinced me of the most is the ploy used by the unbelievers to strip the child of humanity and of emotional attachment and natural value and replace it with pre-viable parasitic sterility so that they can justify killing it for their own comfort.

 When your wife gets pregnant, please make sure that you have a T-shirt made for her to wear out in public that says, "Developing, pre-viable, nonhuman, parasite inside."